-> Click here to learn more about how one physician-owned hospitals has delivered over 110,000 babies and led its region’s Covid-19 response.
+Click here to learn more about how one physician-led hospital has delivered over 110,000 babies and led its region’s Covid-19 response.

-Physician-owned hospitals specializing in cardiovascular and orthopedic care, among several specialties, represent the latest example of our nation’s health care system evolving to meet patient needs through specialization.
+Physician-led hospitals specializing in cardiovascular and orthopedic care, among several specialties, represent the latest example of our nation’s healthcare system evolving to meet patient needs through specialization.

-Rather than spend valuable resources to defeat physician-owned hospitals, a large number of non-profit community hospital systems across the country chose to embrace the safety, quality, and innovation that physician-owned hospitals create and partnered with them in joint venture models.
+Rather than spend valuable resources to defeat physician-led hospitals, a large number of non-profit community hospital systems across the country chose to embrace the safety, quality and innovation that physician-led hospitals create and partnered with them in joint venture models.

 Today, dozens of non-profit community hospital systems across the nation are partners with physician owners in joint venture models.